AdobeDocs/analytics-platform.en/help/stitching/faq.md

 In some situations, an individual user can associate with many persistent IDs.
 An example is an individual frequently clearing browser's cookies or using the browser's private/incognito mode.

-The number of persistent IDs is irrelevant in favor of the transient ID.
+For field-based stitching, the number of persistent IDs is irrelevant in favor of the transient ID.
 A single user can belong to any number of devices without impacting Customer Journey Analytics's ability to stitch across devices.

+For graph-based stitching, a single person can have many persistent ID in the identity graph.
+Graph-based stitching uses the persistent ID based on the specified namespace.
+In case there are more persistent ID for the same namespace, the lexicographic first persistent ID is used.

 +++